aliattia02/OfferCatalog/README.md

 ### 🛒 Shopping Basket
 - Add individual offers or full catalogue pages to your basket
 - Manage quantities per item
-- Filter and sort your list by store or expiry date
+- Filter and sort by store or expiry date
 - Auto-detects expired items and prompts for removal
-- Total price shown in EGP
-- Basket is saved between sessions
+- Total price shown in EGP — basket saved between sessions

 ### ❤️ Favourites
 - Favourite your go-to stores and product categories
 - See all active catalogues from your favourite stores in one tab
-- Browse grouped offers from your favourite categories with offer counts
+- Browse grouped offers from favourite categories with live offer counts

 ### 🏪 Stores Directory
 - Full list of national and local stores with logos and branch details